To the left you have compelled speech—

 The real debate here is not about the principle of free speech, but the much grayer question of how we draw its boundaries.
 What kinds of speech should be morally out of bounds?
 What sorts of speakers should be excluded from major platforms?
 When can giving a platform to one kind of person actually make it harder for other people to speak their minds freely?
 Once we see that these are the issues we’re actually discussing, it becomes clear that “cancel culture” is not the existential threat to free expression it’s made out to be.
 “Drawing the lines of socially acceptable expression and determining appropriate responses to transgressing those norms.”
 That’s not a conflict over the principles of a free society but the rules that govern its operation in practice.
 Excerpt from The “free speech debate” isn’t really about free speech

-“The ideal subject of totalitarian rule is not the convinced Nazi or the convinced Communist, but people for whom the distinction between true and false no longer exists.”
+“The ideal subject of totalitarian rule is not the convinced Fascist or the convinced Communist, but people for whom the distinction between true and false no longer exists.”
 By: Hannah Arendt